TV Buying Guide: How to Choose the Right TV

 LG Electronics is widely recognized as the top-tier TV manufacturer due to its incredible picture quality and wide viewing angles.
 Sony and Samsung are also big-name brands with reliable reputations.

-If you’re looking for more affordable options, though, TCL and VIZIO have some great TVs you can get for a steal.
+If you’re looking for more affordable options, though, TCL and Hisense have some great TVs you can get for a steal.

 What is the worst TV brand?